-Hungerford (2012) plots the annual real per-capita GDP growth rate against the top marginal income tax rate and the top capital gains tax rate from 1945 to 2010 (see Figure 2 next page), a period that spanned wide variation in the top rate.
+Hungerford (2012) plots the annual real per-capita GDP growth rate against the top marginal income tax rate and the top capital gains tax rate from 1945 to 2010 (see Figure 2), a period that spanned wide variation in the top rate.
 The fitted values suggest that higher tax rates are not associated with higher or lower real per-capita GDP growth rates to any significant degree.
 In multivariate regression analysis, neither the top income tax rate nor the top capital gains tax rate has a statistically significant association with the real GDP growth rate.
-An obvious caveat to this result is that the share of households facing the top rate is generally guite small.
+An obvious caveat to this result is that the share of households facing the top rate is generally quite small.
 However, historically, the highest several marginal tax rates were moved together, so that changes in the top rate per se proxy for changes in a broader set of higher tax rates that do affect many taxpayers.
-A second caveat is a potential concern about the power of a fairly short time series of annual data to distinguish alternative hypotheses.

-There are two final concerns regarding the historical record of tax changes and economic growth.
-First, historical reforms do not represent "pure" textbook tax reform efforts, since they all took place in the real world, subject to the compromises that the political process impose.
-However, future tax reforms will also be affected by political factors, so the history of reform efforts is relevant.
-Second, many factors affect economic growth rates.
-Nonetheless, if taxes were as crucial to growth as is sometimes claimed, the large and permanent historical increases in tax burdens and marginal tax rates that occurred by the 1940s and the historic reduction in marginal tax rates that has occurred since then might be expected to affect the aggregate statistics reflecting the growth rate of the economy.
+To be clear, many factors affect economic growth rates.
+Nonetheless, if taxes were as crucial to long-term growth as is sometimes claimed, the large historical increases in tax burdens and marginal tax rates that occurred between World War I and the end of World War II, as well as the historic reduction in top marginal income tax rates that has occurred since then, might be expected to affect the aggregate growth rate of the economy.